zenywallet/caprese/README.md

   routes(host = "website1"):
     get "/":
       send(WebSite1Html.addHeader())

-serverStart()
 ```

- The `server:` block can have more than one before `serverStart()`.
+ The `server:` block can have more than one.
 The `host` value of the `routes:` block actually sets your domain name.
 The path of `certificates:` block is not the compile-time path, but the run-time path.
 If the certificate files are updated while the Caprese is running, the new certificates are automatically loaded.

 #### Set the certificate path for each